ceolin/zephyr/doc/services/pm/device.rst

    As functions in this context cannot block, transitions that intend to use blocking APIs **must** check whether they can do so with :c:func:`k_can_yield`.

-This type of device power management can be useful when the application is not power aware and does not implement runtime device power management.
-Though, :ref:`Device Runtime Power Management <pm-device-runtime-pm>` is the **preferred** option for device power management.
+This type of device power management can be useful in certain scenarios:

+ - Simple devices that do not require any blocking operation when suspending and resuming.
+   This implementation is reasonably simpler than device runtime power management.
+ - For devices that can not any make power management decision and have to be always active.
+For example a firmware using Zephyr that is controlled by an external entity (e.g Host CPU).
+   In this scenario, some devices have to be always active and should be suspended together with the SoC when requested by this external entity.

+It is important to emphasize that his method has, already mentioned, drawback and :ref:`Device Runtime Power Management
+<pm-device-runtime-pm>` is the **preferred** option for device power

 .. note::